rad182/potential/github/workflow.md

 git push origin 2673-Hide-Gallery-Phone-Numbers
 ````

-Now, on Github, if you pushed the branch if you check the Github repository
+Now, on GitHub, if you pushed the branch if you check the GitHub repository
 you should see the option to 'Compare & Pull Request.'
 You can look over the status of your branch in
-relation to the repository on Github ( commits, files changed and their differences related to the current
+relation to the repository on GitHub ( commits, files changed and their differences related to the current
 repository, etc... ).

 ![](compare_and_pull_request.png)

 To submit your code for review, we title the Pull Request by describing what the Pull Request is
-changing in the code, and @ another engineers Github account to designate it for their review.
+changing in the code, and @ another engineers GitHub account to designate it for their review.

 Try to give a brief description of the change, how it was implemented, and if it's closing any open
 issues.
 Example: